opencog/opencog/opencog/nlp/microplanning/README.md

 3. For each noun, check whether it can actually be changed to pronoun:
     - if the noun has never been mentioned before, then no
-    - if the noun is in a non-sentence formed link, then no (since we cannot have "The green it" or "The tall he")
+    - if the noun is in a non-sentence formed link, then no (since we cannot have "The green it" or "The tall he"), unless the corresponding noun in the sentence-form link is changed in the same sentence.
     - check 3 nouns before and 3 nouns after in the noun sequence;  if another noun share the same pronoun, it is ambiguous, then no
-    - if the noun is mentioned more than one chunk back, then it is too far back, so no
+    - if the noun is mentioned more than 3 chunks back, then it is too far back, so no

 4. Clone the chunks and replace nouns with pronouns as necessary
     - if a noun is the subject, keep the pronoun as is (ie. "I", "he", "they", etc)
+    - if a noun is in the possession EvaluationLink, then change to "my", "his", "its", etc.
     - if a noun is an object or indirect object
         - if the same noun as the subject, then change to "myself", "himself", "themselves", etc.
         - if the noun is different from the subject, then change to "me", "him", "them", etc